 Concerta has a

 Concerta should be taken with caution in people with a history of drug or alcohol dependence.
 This is because regular use of Concerta can cause dependence.
-With dependence, your body needs a medication or substance to function normally.
-Dependence can cause abnormal behavior in some people.
+With dependence, your body needs a medication or substance to function like usual.
+Dependence can cause behavior that is different than usual in some people.

 What you can do